 St. Peter’s Basilica is one of the most beautiful churches in Rome (though granted, it’s in the Vatican!), and the most important church for Catholics.
 It was built by Renaissance most prominent artists – Michelangelo, Bernini and Bramante, over a site thought to be the tomb of St. Peter.
 The church consists of 11 chapels, 45 altars and more mosaics than one can count.
 Inside there are Michelangelo’s Pietà, Bernini’s Baldacchino, as well as the Chair of St. Peter.

-Modest clothing is required to enter the Vatican: cover your shoulders, chest and knees.
+Modest clothing is required to enter the Vatican: cover your shoulders, chest and knees – for more information read my post about the Vatican dress code.
 No photos are allowed inside the Sistine Chapel.
 If you are caught taking one, you’ll be immediately escorted out.

 You will walk by Castel Sant’Angelo as you make your way to the Tiber River to head to the Spanish Steps.
 The castle was originally a mausoleum for the Emperor Hadrian.
 It was subsequently used as a prison, and it now is a museum.
 From the terrace, you can get impressive views of St. Peter’s Basilica Dome.